Capture of the frigate Esmeralda: The Cochrane plan

 The blockade was maintained without difficulty by the Chilean fleet, since the Spanish fleet remained entirely on the defensive.
 However, this inactivity, made Cochrane impatient, and led him to undertake naval action.

-To break the monotony of the blockade, he planned to inflict a great blow on the royalists in their strong defenses, similar to the capture of the defensive system of Valdivia.
+To break the monotony of the blockade, he planned to inflict a great blow on the Royalists in their strong defenses, similar to the capture of the defensive system of Valdivia earlier that year.
 On the basis of his own information and that of a subordinate, he decided to undertake a surprise assault, entering the port at night with several boats and seizing the Esmeralda by means of a boarding attack.
 As a complement to this plan, he intended to capture or burn the other ships.

 Cochrane began preparations for the attack that he had personally decided to direct, with his usual attention to detail.
-For three days, the crew was trained to row silently and climb the sides of the ships, without informing them of their plan.
+For three days, the crew was trained to row silently and climb the sides of the ships, without informing them of their target.
 On 1 November he had given instructions for the attack to his immediate subordinates.
-On the night of 4 November, he practiced a reconnaissance in the bay, which was a trial of the operation executed the next night.
+On the night of 4 November, he practiced a reconnaissance in the bay, which was a test run for the operation executed the next night.

 At dawn on 5 November, final preparations were made for the attack, and a speech by Cochrane was read to motivate the crew.

 Opposing forces

 Chilean Navy

-Cochrane gathered 240 men for the attack, of which 160 were chosen sailors and 80 were marines.
-It occupied 92 men of O'Higgins, 99 of Lautaro and 49 of Independencia.
+Cochrane gathered his 240 men chosen for the attack, of which 160 were sailors and 80 were marines.
+The team was composed of 92 men of O'Higgins, 99 of Lautaro and 49 of Independencia.

 Regarding the nationality of the crew belonging to the navy that was chosen for the attack, Chilean historian Lopez Urrutia, and also Cubitt, give some figures:

 They embarked on 14 oared boats, divided into two groups: